Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 ## Training

-If you aren't familiar with neural networks or the concept of '[back propagation](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=1&t=1939s&ab_channel=AndrejKarpathy)' you might be wondering how exactly all the embeddings are created to capture these abstract meanings, and how the MLP knows what calculations to do with the head outputs.
+If you aren't familiar with neural networks or the concept of '[back propagation](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=1&t=1939s&ab_channel=AndrejKarpathy)' you might be wondering how exactly all the embeddings are created to capture these abstract meanings and how the MLP knows what calculations to do with the head outputs.

 The answer is, at least initially, they dont.
 They are completely random (perhaps initialised within some given bounds).